0danteh/Kalman_Algorithm/README.md

 \end{bmatrix}
 $$

- (https://quicklatex.com/cache3/9e/ql_085b31014ab30a2a69602de5e2205d9e_l3.png) where $n$ is the size of the state vector $x$, and m is the size of the output vector $h$.
+Where $n$ is the size of the state vector $x$, and m is the size of the output vector $h$.
 To compute the elements of this matrix, we need to use the chain rule of differentiation.
 For example, the element in the first row and first column is given by:

 $$\frac{\partial h_1}{\partial x_1}(x,u) = \frac{\partial h_1}{\partial l_1}(x,u) \frac{\partial l_1}{\partial x_1}(x,u) + \frac{\partial h_1}{\partial l_2}(x,u) \frac{\partial l_2}{\partial x_1}(x,u)+ \dots + \frac{\partial h_1}{\partial l_k}(x,u) \frac{\partial l_k}{\partial x_1}(x,u)$$ where $k$ is the size of the hidden layer output $l$.
 The partial derivatives of $h_1​$ with respect to $l_i$​ are simply the elements of the first row of $W_1$​, that is, $W_{1,1,i}$​.
 The partial derivatives of $l_i$​ with respect to $x_j​$ are given by: